It’s not possible to improve your writing overnight, unless you hire an expert to do it for you.

 Improve Your Writing

 It might take time and energy to improve your writing, but it’s actually not that hard, especially if you love what you do.
-Here are some good writing practices that you can adopt to ensure that your writing is constantly improving.
+Here are some good writing practices you can adopt to ensure that your writing is constantly improving:

 - Be professional.
 If you want to be a professional writer, then act like one.
 Whether you’re sending a submission to an editor or leaving a comment on a blog, always check your work.

 - Practice makes perfect.
 It goes without saying that if you don’t ever bother writing, your writing will never get any better.
-Set aside fifteen to twenty minutes a day and make writing part of your daily routine.
+Set aside fifteen to twenty minutes a day and make your writing practice a priority.

 - Use literary devices.
 Nuances differentiate good writing from great writing.
-When you understand literary devices and how they strengthen a piece of writing, you can use them to strengthen your writing too.
+When you understand literary devices and how they strengthen a piece of writing, you can use them to improve your writing.

 - Read.
 I feel like a broken record every time I explain that to write well, one must read.
 However, it’s a simple truth that bears repeating.
 There are no exceptions to this one.
 A writer does two things above all else: reads and writes.

 - Invest in your writing.
 Buy some books on style and grammar.
 Get a special notebook or a fancy pen.
-Pick up some writing software (I recommend Scrivener).
-Start building a library.
-Spring for a writing class or a professional editor.
+Pick up some writing software (I recommend Scrivener and Microsoft Word).
+Start building a library of tools and resources.

 - Participate in your industry.
 True professionals know their industries.
 As a writer, you should understand the difference between legacy publishing and self-publishing, know what role an agent plays, and what publishing houses do (and don’t do) for their authors.